Categoricity for an inferential $\omega$-logic and in $L_{\omega_1,\omega}$: Rules, Valuations and Logical Inferentialism

 \item An $\Lscr(\tau)$ theory is a consistent set of $\tau$-sentences.
-A {\em pseudo-elementary} class\footnote{The terminology dates to Tarski in the early 1950's. \cite[Chapter VII]{Shelahbook}} is titled the number of models in a pseudo-elementary class. of $\tau$ structures is the collection of $\tau$ reducts of a theory in larger vocabulary $\tau'$.
+A {\em pseudo-elementary} class\footnote{The terminology dates to Tarski in the early 1950's. \cite[Chapter VII]{Shelahbook}} of $\tau$ structures is the collection of $\tau$ reducts of a theory in larger vocabulary $\tau'$.

 \end{enumerate}